LukeSmithxyz/based.cooking/src/pork-carnitas.md

 ## Directions

-1. Season pork with salt and pepper.
+1. Season pork with kosher salt and pepper.
 2. In a medium sauté pan on medium-high heat, brown pork on all sides.
 3. Remove from heat and allow to cool, about 10 minutes.
 4. Using a sharp knife, insert blade into pork, cutting small holes and insert garlic slivers as far in as you can.